justinprogdev/jersern/readme.md

 So far it works.

 To run, clone the project down, build the project in Visual Studio and run.
-To install, right click the project in VS and publish it.
+To install to pc, right click the project in VS and publish it.
-From there, go to the publish folder in /bin/release and run the setup.exe file.
+There will be a setup.exe in the published files to install to your machine.
-This is obviously the default and needs to be polished.
+This is obviously the default installer and needs to be polished and has no certificate.

 To use, paste json in the left pane.
 Classes will appear in the right pane.
 There is an example.json in the solution file to try out.